 My life changed with the birth of our 5th child in 2000, with my ordination in 2004, and most recently with a 2011 diagnosis of Colon Cancer.
 After surgery and months of Chemotherapy, I returned to good health, thanks to the prayers of many parishioners and family and the skilled hands of many doctors and nurses.

-So, at the end of March 2014, I said goodbye to high tech, and hello to a full-time role as Director of Ministry, Evangelization, and Faith Formation.
+So, in March 2014, I said goodbye to high tech, and hello to a full-time role as Director of Ministry, Evangelization, and Faith Formation.
 I have not looked back.
 Sure, I sometimes miss the people I worked with in high tech, but there is an almost indescribable sense of peace working in Ministry.
 And, this is God’s call, not mine.

 What’s your story?